RakhithJK/libretro-Lakka-LibreELEC-wiki/CRT-Screens.md

     hdmi_timings=1920 1 152 247 280 240 1 3 7 12 0 0 0 60 0 40860000 1

-We recommand that you use an adapter like this one: http://www.rgb-pi.com/
+We recommend that you use an adapter like this one: https://www.rgb-pi.com/

 The quality will be a lot better than on the composite output.